 The Aga Khan Documentation Center of the MIT Libraries (AKDC@MIT) is a research center focused on the built environment of Muslim societies, broadly defined.
 AKDC@MIT supports teaching of and scholarship on the history and theory of architecture, urbanism, environmental and landscape design, visual culture, and conservation.
 With particular focus on the research and teaching activities of the faculty, students, and post-doctoral fellows of the Aga Khan Program for Islamic Architecture (AKPIA) at MIT and Harvard.
 Situated within the MIT Libraries, AKDC@MIT is a part of AKPIA, established in 1979 by a gift from His Highness the Aga Khan.

 Through the acquisition of select archives, the Documentation Center is a repository of primary sources including:

 - Scholars’ Archives

-- Other specialized archives
+- Other specialized archives and collections

 AKDC@MIT is also responsible for curation of the intellectual and content core of Archnet, a globally-accessible, intellectual resource focused on architecture, urbanism, environmental and landscape design, visual culture, and conservation issues with a focus on Muslim cultures and civilizations.

-The Aga Khan Documentation Center at MIT Libraries is partnered with the Documentation Center of the Aga Khan Program for Islamic Architecture at Harvard University.
+The Aga Khan Documentation Center, MIT Libraries is partnered with the Documentation Center of the Aga Khan Program for Islamic Architecture at Harvard University.
 Harvard and MIT affiliates have reciprocal access to library collections at both institutions.
 The Centers provide, acquire, and borrow materials necessary to produce the best scholarship possible and through planned activities, aim to play a significant role in bringing together the various interests and fields of inquiry from both institutions.